Loading...

 ❌

 Function triggered when removing the part.
-Parameters:<br/>→ self
+Parameters:<br/>→ self: vehicle object<br/>→ entity: number (vehicle entity ID)<br/>→ _type: string (part name).

 addPart